barnardos/platforms-and-standards/standards/accessibility.md

 Primarily, write semantic HTML.
 Without this rock solid base for your content, any later efforts to bolt on accessibility will fall short.
 Developers must familiarise themselves with the [HTML living standard](https://html.spec.whatwg.org/multipage/) so that they use the best element for each piece of structure, content, and interaction.

 All Barnardo's web pages must achieve [WCAG](https://www.w3.org/TR/WCAG21/) (web content accessibility guidelines) AA conformance throughout, and level AAA conformance where possible.
+Restated, <strong>AA is a minimum, not a goal</strong>.

 All text content must have a Flesch-Kincaid Grade Level of 4.2 or lower.
 To see the Flesch-Kincaid Grade Level in Word [follow these steps](https://support.microsoft.com/en-us/office/get-your-document-s-readability-and-level-statistics-85b4969e-e80a-4777-8dd3-f7fc3c8b3fd2).